auroursa/auroursa/README.md

 # Hi there 👋
 I'm Frudrax Cheng, a passionate individual who loves tinkering with technology and exploring the world around me.

-As a tech enthusiast, I enjoy engaging in photography and going on solo adventures, taking time to explore and appreciate the beauty of our surroundings.

 ## ✨ Interests

 My interests span a wide range, but I find joy in these particular activities: